Jurian/chr2021/README.md

-# Experiments for SEMANTICS 2021
+# Experiments for CHR 2021

 To run scripts for experiments: